 Select the check box next to the handset whose settings you want to copy.
-I click on Copy ... the mobile devices data page is opened (I p.
-31).
+Click on Copy ... the mobile devices data page is opened.
 The settings of the selected mobile device except personal data are taken over for the new handset configuration.